mransbro/tradingjournal/README.md

 Installing the app is easy:

-1. Clone the repository in the directory you wish: git clone https://github.com/mransbro/tradingjournal.git
+1. Clone the repository in the directory you wish: `git clone` https://github.com/mransbro/tradingjournal.git
 2. Enter the tradingjournal directory. (cd tradingjournal)
-3. Install requirements: pip install -r requirements.txt
+3. Install requirements: `pip install -r requirements.txt`
-4. Run the app: python3 tradingjournal/run.py.
+4. Run the app: `python3 run.py`.
+5. For production use gunicron `gunicorn -w 4 "app:init_app()"`

 ## Want to try it out